Glavo/fallback-jmod/README.md

 but other software can recognize it normally.
 If you encounter problems, please let me know by open a issue.
 I try to use other compression libraries instead of JDK.

+## Future works

+### Better support for Fallback Jmod within the JDK

+Currently, I let the JDK recognize it through the Jlink plugin.

+Honestly, it's not a good choice.
+The reason is, it should be part of the Jmod format, not something specific to Jlink.

+I chose this because I wanted this little tool that works independently to have better integration with the JDK.
+But I messed up.
+I overestimated the difficulty of injecting custom plugins into the Jlink process., In the end, I still had to implement the parameter parsing part myself and use the `jdk.tools.jlink.internal.Jlink` directly to use my custom plugins.
+And to my surprise it broke `ModuleHashes`, so in the first prototype I had to do it a dirty way to get it to work.

+After I implemented the first prototype, I got a better understanding of Jlink's workflow.
+I now understand that by implementing a custom `ModuleFinder` I can perfectly achieve what I need.
+This feature will be available in the next prototype of Fallback Jmod.